CakeJamble/Exception-Safe-Stack/README.md

 # My Motivations
 I am an undergraduate student studying Computer Science, so I learned about exception handling.
 It's not an overly difficult concept, that is, the fundamentals of exception handling are not difficult to read about, and then mimic to some extent.

-However, I felt that my education didn't properly inform me that exception handling wasn't the end all be all of writing good code.
+However, I felt that my education didn't properly inform me that exception handling wasn't the end all be all of the topic.
 Before reading about Exception Safety in Herb Sutter's book (see [Reading Resources](#reading-resources)), I had never even heard of the different levels of Exception Safety.

 So, heeding the call, I created this repo to thoroughly document what I learned about the concept.